Meridian Street Preservation Commission (MSPC)

 Whether you are a new resident of the Meridian Street historic area or a long time resident, there a few things to consider before making any changes to the exterior of your house or property.

-North Meridian Street Preservation Area Design Guidelines, and other relevant information, is available on the MSPC website, MSPCOnline.com.
+North Meridian Street Preservation Area Design Guidelines, and other relevant information, is available on the MSPC website, MSPCOnline.org.
 The MSPC website is a good place to start when considering a project for your house or property.

 A Certificate of Appropriateness must be applied for and obtained from the MSPC prior to starting work.
 When granted, the Certificate of Appropriateness is valid for commencement of work within 18 months of issuance for the reviewed project.
 The application package and additional information is posted on the MSPC website.